 In my previous life, was a preservation architect for the Ohio History Connection where I worked on the restoration of the President Warren G. Harding Home in Marion (built 1891/restored to 1920), the Harriet Beecher Stowe House (built 1820) in Cincinnati, and the Free Labor Store / Benjamin Lundy House (built ca. 1814) in Mt.
 Pleasant.
 I also had a small design-build firm with Jim Connell.
 Our work focused on small projects in a wide array of project types: adaptive re-use, medical and dental offices, education and childcare, restaurant and banquet, single-family houses, and industrial.

-I am currently serving on the AIA’s Contact Documents Committee which edits and writes standard contracts and documents for the construction industry.
-Previously I served on the advisory group of the SPP and Small Firm Exchange (SFx).
+I am currently serving a 10-year term on the AIA’s Contact Documents Committee which edits and writes standard contracts and documents for the construction industry.
+Previously I served on the advisory group of for Small Project Design (SPD) and Small Firm Exchange (SFx).

 Marika Snider, AIA

 Pronunciation Guide: Marika (mah-RYE-ka) Snider (pronounced the way you’d expect).